petershin/liferay-learn/docs/commerce/latest/en/installation-and-upgrades/4-0-breaking-changes.md

 ### What changed?

 The Account widget replaces the Commerce Account widget.
-All instances on a an existing running system have been updated.
+All instances on an existing running system have been updated.

 ### Who is affected?